 A “slip and fall” is a type of California premises liability accident.
 Not all falls lead to slip and fall liability.
 To recover damages, the accident must have been caused by someone else’s negligence.

-Someone is negligent for a slip and fall in California when he or she:
+Someone is negligent for a slip and fall in California when they:

-- Knows, or through the exercise of reasonable care should have known,
+- Know, or through the exercise of reasonable care should have known,

-- About a hazardous condition on the property he or she owns or controls, and
+- About a hazardous condition on the property they own or control, and

-- Fails to repair, protect against, or give adequate warning of the condition.1
+- Fail to repair, protect against, or give adequate warning of the condition.1